 The Dropbox Engineering team’s Formal Change Management Policy ensures that changes have been authorized prior to implementation into production environments.

-Our underlying infrastructure is designed with modern security concepts like defense in depth and based on a zero trust model.
+Our underlying infrastructure is designed with modern security concepts like defense in depth.
 Our security controls are tested extensively by our own security team, third party testers, and through an industry leading bug bounty program.

 Dropbox safeguards your content with document watermarking, granular content permissions and policies, document watermarking, and legal holds.